cloudwego-contrib/shmipc-prometheus/example/README.md

     3. `Add data source`
     4. Select `Prometheus` and fill the URL with `http://prometheus:9090`
     5. click `Save & Test` after configuration to test if it works
-7. add dashboard `Create` -> `dashboard`, add monitoring metrics such as throughput and pct99 according to your needs, for example:
+7. add dashboard `Create` -> `dashboard`, add monitoring metrics such as shmipc-client all in used share memory in bytes and shmipc-server active stream count according to your needs, for example:

     - shmipc-client all in used share memory in bytes